 By Joel Harvey, L.Ac.

-My area of interest is medicinal herbs, which I prescribe, and which sometimes contain trace amounts of lead.
-When my patient's hear of this, they all wonder, are these herbs really safe?
-I assure them that these herbs have been used safely for many generations, and that they have always contained trace lead, and likely contain less now than ever before.
-These herbs have never been shown, or even suspected, of causing any disease associated with lead poisoning.
-I could also tell them that the compounds of lead found in herbal medicines are less likely than free lead to bind with molecules in our body, and are thus slower to be absorbed.
+My area of interest is medicinal herbs, which often contain trace amounts of lead.
+When my patient's hear of this, they are alarmed and wonder, Are these herbs really safe?
+I assure them that these herbs have always contained trace lead, and despite this have been used safely for many generations, and that they probably contain less lead now than ever before in the last 100 years.

-In California, many people have become accustomed to these ubiquitous Prop 65 signs, labels, and brochures warning of dangers lurking in their food and household products.
-Prop.
-65 labels warn that products contain various substances that cause cancer, birth defects or other reproductive harm.
-In the case of herbal medicines, trace amounts of lead is almost always the reason.
+In California, many people have become accustomed to Prop 65 signs, labels, and brochures warning of dangers lurking in their food and household products containing substances that are warned can cause cancer, birth defects or other reproductive harm.

 After surveying all the science available, Kyle Steenland, PhD and Paolo Boffetta, MD, in their article Lead and Cancer in Humans: Where Are We Now (The American Journal of Industrial Medicine, September 2000, vol. 38, issue 3, pages 295 - 299), conclude that the evidence that lead causes cancer in humans is weak.